joshacross/robot-gladiators/README.md

 * Stored player and enemy stats using object properties and methods

-* Data validation of player input
+* Data validation of player input using recursive functions

 * Control flow statements - For and While loops, directing operation order and application behavior